DorielRivalet/MHFZ_Overlay/README.md

 [The design and icons used in this project are part of the *Material Design Icons* and related components](https://fonts.google.com/icons)

+The font used is the in-game one, *MS Gothic*.

 ## Requirements

 - [.NET Desktop Runtime 6.0 x64](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.7-windows-x64-installer)